EnviDat/datacite-websnap/README.md

 </details>

-## Usage: S3 Bucket
+## DataCite Filters

 <details>
   <summary>
   Click to unfold
   </summary>

-Utilizes the AWS SDK for Python (Boto3) to export DataCite XML metadata records for a specific repository and/or DOI prefix as objects in an S3 bucket.
+Repository account ID and DOI prefix are the supported filters used to select DataCite records that will be exported.

+The filters can be applied for both S3 bucket and local machine usage.

 ### Repository Account ID